 We want your study abroad experience to be fun and safe, so we encourage you to make responsible decisions when it comes to drugs and alcohol.
 Below is some important information for you and some suggestions on how to make the most of your experience.

 Please check out this video! https://www.youtube.com/watch?v=LYKk37aqEN4

 Loyola alcohol and drug policy for students can be applied to students who are on campus and who are studying abroad.
 Similarly, you are expected to abide by laws of the U.S. and of your host country.
 Even though the legal drinking age may be 18 in the country you are visiting, availability and public consumption of alcohol, along with other drinking laws, may vary depending on the country you are visiting.
 It’s important to also be aware that many countries have laws regarding alcohol and other drug use that are more severe than laws in the U.S. For example, in Spain, those caught with illegal drugs such as marijuana can be sentenced up to 12 years in prison.
 So we recommend you to be knowledgeable of the country’s laws and regulations in regards to alcohol and drug use.
-For more information, visit the U.S. Department of State’s Travel and Living Abroad website.
+For more information, visit the U.S. Department of State's website for country specific information and general statement about drugs abroad.
 Please remember while you are studying abroad, you are not only representing Loyola, but also the state of Maryland, and the U.S.

 If you choose to drink alcohol while you are overseas, please drink responsibly.